BrushXue/Z170i-Pro-Gaming-Hackintosh/README.md

 Copy everything from the EFI in flash drive to the EFI in SSD and reboot.
 Now you should be able to boot from SSD.

 Refer to [this guide](https://hackintosher.com/forums/thread/generate-your-own-hackintosh-serial-number-board-serial-number-uuid-mlb-rom-in-clover.306) to generate serial number.
 Save and reboot.
 Then you should be able to login iCloud.

-(Optional) If everything works normally, move all kexts to `/Library/Extensions` for better stability.
-Open Hackintool and follow [this guide](https://www.tonymacx86.com/threads/guide-installing-3rd-party-kexts-el-capitan-sierra-high-sierra-mojave-catalina.268964) to install all kexts into `/Library/Extensions`.
-Then delete all kexts in `/EFI/CLOVER/kexts/Other`.
-[LiluFriend](https://github.com/PMheart/LiluFriend) is not necessary in my setup.

 Enjoy your own Hackintosh!